markusschloesser/MKS-80_M4L/README.md

 Changelog:
 1.0 initial release (internal v08)
-1.1 added Volume control in the GLOBAL section, minor cosmetic fixes, removed most of the initial values. (internal v10)
+1.1 added Volume control in the GLOBAL section, minor cosmetic fixes, removed most of the initial values. (internal v10) 1.2 fixed VCO2 range visualization (thanks to Source Audio from the Cycling forum!), fixed F ENV Polarity, it had the wrong parameter (v14)

 Known issues:
 1. "Tone control" doesn't change tones.
 If I am not mistaken, tone changes only work when the MKS-80 is in Midi mode II, while if you want to edit things, you need to be in Midi mode III.
 All other editors I tested have the same problem.